protoshark/pwdeck/README.md

 ## What is this

-`pwdeck` is an tool to manage and generate passwords.
+`pwdeck` is a tool to manage and generate passwords.
 It is designed to be simple and secure.

 This project is made with educational purposes, so, it's not recommended for daily usage.